Otter Exhibit Maintenance Fund

-Sanctuary Director Norman Smith has been a fixture at Blue Hills Trailside Museum for over 50 years.
+Sanctuary Director emeritus Norman Smith was a fixture at Blue Hills Trailside Museum for over 50 years.
 He started volunteering at age 13 and steadily advanced through various positions until he was named the sanctuary's director in 1990.
 Countless children, adults, and families are able to enjoy richer experiences at Blue Hills thanks to his contributions.

-Norman will be retiring from his current role in early November.
-In the lead up to his retirement, we reflect on his devotion to raptor research, wildlife conservation, and environmental education that has helped people of all ages develop an appreciation for the wonders of the natural world.
+Norman retired from his role as Sanctuary Director in early November 2019.
+The transition provided us with an opportunity to reflect on his extraordinary devotion to raptor research, wildlife conservation, and environmental education—all of which he used to help people of all ages develop an appreciation for the wonders of the natural world.

 We invite you to celebrate Norman's remarkable tenure with a gift to the Otter Exhibit Maintenance Fund in honor of his retirement.